Parking Rules and Regulations

 You may appeal your citation online within ten (10) calendar days if you believe you received a citation in error.
 Questions regarding the appeal process can be directed to the Parking Department (parking@twu.edu).

 If within ten (10) calendar days of the written appeal verdict, you would like to further pursue appealing you may make a personal appeal.
-During a personal appeal, you will appear before the parking appeals board, and provide your reasons for asking for an appeal and any additional supporting evidence or documentation.
+During a personal appeal, you will appear before the parking appeals board.
+You will provide your reasons for asking for an appeal.
+You will have an opportunity to provide additional supporting evidence or proof.
 After your pleas, the members of the board present will vote on approving, denying, or reducing your citation to a warning.
 No further appeal requests may be made after a personal appeal.
-Failure to appear at your assigned date and time will result in a forfeiture of the personal appeal and the written appeal result will stand.
+You must appear at your assigned date and time.
+If you fail to appear, you will forfeit the personal appeal.
+The original written appeal result will then stand.

 The decision of the appeals board is final.
 Impoundment and booting fees are not appealable.